Department of Population and Public Health Sciences

 Entrance Requirements

 Students who intend to enter into the Public Health degree program but do not meet the criteria to be directly admitted will be admitted as a PRE major.
-Once the student has satisfied the following criteria, they can be admitted into the Public Health degree program: completed at least 15 semester hours with a minimum cumulative GPA of 2.25, and earned a grade of “C” or higher in one of the following courses: BIO 1050BIO 1070BIO 1080BIO 1120BIO 1150CHM 1010CHM 1020, or CHM 1210.
+Once the student has satisfied the following criteria, they can be admitted into the BS in Public Health degree program: completed at least 12 semester hours with a minimum cumulative GPA of 2.25.

 Articulation (Transfer) Agreements